onnx/onnx/docs/Operators.md

 ### <a name="Upsample"></a><a name="upsample">**Upsample**</a>

-  Upsample the input tensor.
+  Resize the input tensor.
   Each dimension value of the output tensor is:
     output_dimension = floor(input_dimension * scale).

 #### Version

-This version of the operator has been available since version 9 of the default ONNX operator set.
+This version of the operator has been available since version 10 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#Upsample-7">Upsample-7</a>
+Other versions of this operator: <a href="Changelog.md#Upsample-7">Upsample-7</a>, <a href="Changelog.md#Upsample-9">Upsample-9</a>

 #### Attributes